scentoni/meteor-grid/README.md

 meteor-grid
 ===========

-basic version of grid (based on Meteor)
+Hard-coded 2x3 version of grid (based on Meteor).